-On February 22, 2017, Sabre GLBL entered into a Third Incremental Term Facility Amendment to our Amended and Restated Credit Agreement (the "Term Facility Amendment").
-The new agreement replaced the Prior Term Loan B, Incremental Term Loan Facility and Term Loan C (each as defined below) with a single class of the "New Term Loan B" with an aggregate principal amount of \$1,900 million maturing on February 22, 2024.
-Principal payments on the New Term Loan B are due on a quarterly basis equal to 0.25% of the aggregate amount outstanding with the remaining amount outstanding due at maturity.
-The applicable margins for the New Term Loan B are 2.75% for Eurocurrency borrowings and 1.75% for base rate borrowings, with a step down to 2.50% for Eurocurrency borrowings and 1.50% for base rate borrowings if the Senior Secured Leverage Ratio (as defined in the Amended and Restated Credit Agreement) is less than or equal to 2.50 to 1.00.

-The proceeds of \$1,898 million, net of \$2 million discount on the New Term Loan B, were used to pay off approximately \$1,761 million of all existing classes of outstanding term loans (other than the Term Loan A) and related accrued interest incurred prior to February 22, 2017 and \$12 million in associated financing fees, which were recorded as debt modification costs in Other, net in the consolidated statement of operations.
-The remaining proceeds were used for purposes of repaying approximately \$80 million of Sabre's outstanding mortgage on its corporate headquarters on March 31, 2017, and for other general corporate purposes.
-Unamortized debt issuance costs and discount related to existing classes of outstanding term loans prior to the Term Facility Amendment of \$9 million and \$3 million, respectively, will continue to be amortized over the remaining term of the New Term Loan B along with the New Term Loan B discount of \$2 million.

-See Note 6, Derivatives for information regarding the discontinuation of hedge accounting related to our existing interest rate swaps as a result of the Term Facility Amendment.
+On February 22, 2017, Sabre GLBL entered into a Third Incremental Term Facility Amendment to our Amended and Restated Credit Agreement (the "2017 Term Facility Amendment").
+The new agreement replaced the 2013 Term Loan B, 2013 Incremental Term Loan Facility and 2013 Term Loan C with a single class of term loan (the "2017 Term Loan B") with an aggregate principal amount of \$1,900 million maturing on February 22, 2024.
+The proceeds of \$1,898 million, net of \$2 million discount on the 2017 Term Loan B, were used to pay off approximately \$1,761 million of all existing classes of outstanding term loans (other than the 2016 Term Loan A), pay related accrued interest and pay \$12 million in associated financing fees, which were recorded as debt modification costs in Other, net in the consolidated statement of operations during the three months ended March 31, 2017.
+The remaining proceeds of the 2017 Term Loan B were used to pay off approximately \$80 million of Sabre's outstanding mortgage on its corporate headquarters on March 31, 2017, and for other general corporate purposes.
+Unamortized debt issuance costs and discount related to existing classes of outstanding term loans prior to the 2017 Term Facility Amendment of \$9 million.
+See Note 6.
+Derivatives for information regarding the discontinuation of hedge accounting related to our existing interest rate swaps as a result of the 2017 Term Facility Amendment.